 The purpose of this report is solely to describe the scope of our consideration of the RRB's internal control over financial reporting, and the results of our procedures, and not to provide an opinion on the effectiveness of the RRB's internal control over financial reporting.
-This report is an integral part of an audit performed in accordance with U.S. generally accepted government auditing standards in considering internal control over financial reporting is not suitable for any other purpose.
+This report is an integral part of an audit performed in accordance with U.S. generally accepted government auditing standards in considering internal control over financial reporting.
+Accordingly, this report on internal control over financial reporting is not suitable for any other purpose.